Help us match you with local pros in your area

 HVAC contractors in Oklahoma need to be licensed by the Oklahoma Construction Industries Board.
 To work on HVAC projects, a contractor can have an HVAC/R limited license (which allows them to work only on small jobs) or an HVAC/R unlimited license (which lets them work on all jobs).
 Individuals need to have four years of experience and must pass an exam to become fully licensed contractors.
 You should also check reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
 Choose a company with positive reviews and reports of great customer experiences.

-Normally, it's best to schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps make sure your system is prepared for the summer and winter, when it probably sees the most use.
+Usually, it's smart to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps make sure your system is prepared for the summer and winter, when it likely sees the most use.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Claremore, you might be able to make do with a lower-capacity furnace.